 Certificates of Error

-The property must have been eligible in that tax year and the applicant must provide supporting documentation to demonstrate eligibility.
-For example, to apply for a Homeowner Exemption Certificate of Error for Tax Year 2018, you must demonstrate property tax liability and residency as of January 1, 2018.
-If you have questions, please contact us.
+The property must have been eligible in that particular tax year and you must provide a photo ID and any other required supporting documentation to demonstrate eligibility for the missed exemption.
+For example, to apply for a Homeowner Exemption Certificate of Error for Tax Year 2019, you must provide at least one document from the list of accepted documents that demonstrate the home was your primary place of residence as of January 1, 2019.

 Forms: Certificates of Error for Property Assessed Valuations

 Online filing is available if the Certificate of Error application is being submitted with a current year appeal.

 What happens after I submit a Certificate of Error application?